SteveSandersonMS/dotnet-ai-workshop/instructions/7_Vision.md

 Start by opening the project `exercises/Vision/Begin`.
 Near the top of `Program.cs`, find the variable `innerChatClient` and update its value according to the LLM service you wish to use.

-* For Azure OpenAI, you should have code like this:
+* For GitHub Models or Azure OpenAI, you should have code like this:

   ```cs
   var aiConfig = hostBuilder.Configuration.GetRequiredSection("AI");